 Engraining the culture of excellence in society begins in, and is sustained through, education.
 That is why H Institute has a special commitment to education and a special respect to educators with significant achievement on the road of excellence.
 The Institute has launched in 2017 the “H Institute Award for Excellence in Education” to honor educators committed to excellence in their daily practice, and especially in their drive to empower students for success and excellence in life.

-Click here to learn more about H Institute and apply for the 2019 Award for Excellence in Education.
+Click here to learn more about H Institute and the 2019 Award for Excellence in Education.

 H Institute publications: